Comfie/dominion-desk-crm/PITCH_COPY.md

 ### Option 3: Satisfaction Guarantee

 "Join 500+ happy property managers.
-If Property CRM doesn't make your life easier in the first 14 days, get a full refund instantly."
+If Veld Unity doesn't make your life easier in the first 14 days, get a full refund instantly."

 ---